U.S. | Houston, Texas HQ

 - An employee has not requested sick leave but the employer is concerned that a substance use disorder is present.

-An employer or other occupational referrer contacts me to talk about their concerns.
+A Fitness for Duty evaluation starts with an employer or other occupational referrer contacting me to talk about their concerns.

 I am not a treating physician and I am not bound by doctor-patient confidentiality.
-I make this clear before an assessment requiring Informed Consent form the examinee/employee.
-HIPPA releases are usually necessary for an employee’s own doctor to release records to the employer or me, as an independent third party non-treating doctor.
+I make this clear before an assessment.
+I require an Informed Consent from the examinee/employee.
+HIPAA releases are usually necessary for an employee’s own doctor to release records to the employer or me, as an independent third-party non-treating doctor.
+All references here to HIPAA protections are regarding the employee’s treating physicians, not my role.

 Prior to conducting my assessment, the employer or attorney who has retained me might send